micropython/micropython/README.md

 The following core datatypes are provided: str (including basic Unicode support), bytes, bytearray, tuple, list, dict, set, frozenset, array.array, collections.namedtuple, classes and instances.
-Builtin modules include sys, time, and struct.
+Builtin modules include sys, time, and struct, etc. Select ports have support for _thread module (multithreading).
 Note that only subset of Python 3.4 functionality implemented for the data types and modules.

 See the repository www.github.com/micropython/pyboard for the Micro